liuzhousi/FPGC4/README.md

 ###### PS/2 Keyboard
 A PS/2 Keyboard reader.
 Reads 79 buttons from the keyboard.
 The pressed states are readable from three adjacent addresses on the memory map.
 ```
-TODO: Rethink this way of having keyboard buttons, and change the layout of all buttons
-      Then, write a table here with all the buttons with bit addresses
+TODO: change this to just read the keycodes and interrupt the FPGC4, and do the rest in software (library) for stability and space.
 ```
 ###### Timer
 The timer can be used to generate an interrupt after a programmable amount of time.
 Each timer has to memory addresses.
 One specifies the time in milliseconds, the other one is a status register used for starting or stopping the timer.